silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

     size: 11.0 Byte
     encrypted: rijndael-128, cbc
     compressed: yes
+root@kali:~/look_into_the_past/home/User/Pictures#
 ```

-We found the embedded file that *should* contain the `$pass1` we're looking for.
+We found the embedded file that we hoped would contain the `$pass1` we were looking for.
 To extract that file:

 ```
 root@kali:~/look_into_the_past/home/User/Pictures# steghide extract -sf doggo.jpeg